Nida Sajid

 - 2 min read

-Nida Sajid is a postdisciplinary educator, organiser and writer.
+Nida Sajid is a poet, writer and organiser.
 She holds an MA in Cultural Studies from Birkbeck, University of London, specialising in experimental literature.
-Her poems have appeared in Covert Literary Magazine, StepAway Magazine, Gather Zine and multiple anthologies.
-Her debut novelette COOP is forthcoming with Hajar Press in December 2025.
+Her poems have appeared in Covert, Gather, StepAway, Folk oan the Edge and more.
+She is the author of COOP: A Novelette (Hajar Press, 2025).

 Dum